richtastic/ff/src/3DR/wiki/app.md

 - propagating points doesn't seem to add much / they are pruned quickly
 - divide R error by the number of points in track to allow for some sympathy for multi-connected components

+nonlinear 3d point locations
+- each MATCH would also need one ????

 INIT DENSE FILE